j-r-manalo/j-r-manalo.github.io/_pages/timeseries.md

 Once the best model was found, I [created forecasts](https://github.com/j-r-manalo/j-r-manalo.github.io/blob/9ad54280383660c7e05529c2903de7e0645bc5cc/assets/timeseries/9%20-%20forecasts.py) using the best parameters from the grid search.

 For the finished product, I also created a simple function for the confidence bands:
-- To illustrate that as the forecasts move out in time, we become less confident in those forecasts.
+- To illustrate that as the forecasts move out in time, we become less confident in those forecasts, I created confidence bands around the forecast.
 - See below.
 ```python
 y_forecast = model.predict([df_cat_est_X_lst[0], df_cat_est_X_lst[1], df_cat_est_X_lst[2],